Synthesizing real-world distributions from high-dimensional Gaussian Noise with Fully Connected Neural Network: Related works

-Solutions based on VAEs have also been proposed.
-The Oblivious Variational Autoencoder (OVAE) \cite{vardhan2020synthetic} uses differentiable oblivious decision trees in both the encoder and decoder structures of the VAE.
+Solutions based on \textsc{vae}s have also been proposed.
+The Oblivious Variational Autoencoder \cite{vardhan2020synthetic} uses differentiable oblivious decision trees in both the encoder and decoder structures of the \textsc{vae}.
 The decision trees are aggregated into layers to capture complex data distributions.
-GenerativeMTD \cite{sivakumar2023generativemtd}, designed for small datasets, uses a VAE-GAN architecture trained on pseudo-real samples generated based on the original sample's nearest neighbors.
-Tab-VAE \cite{tazwar2024tab} distinguishes types of features before encoding the data and employs a variational Gaussian mixture model to capture multimodal distributions.
-TTVAE \cite{wang2025ttvae} employs a transformer architecture instead of fully connected layers to capture complex feature dependencies.
+Generative\textsc{mtd} \cite{sivakumar2023generativemtd}, designed for small datasets, uses a \textsc{vae-gan} architecture trained on pseudo-real samples generated based on the original sample's nearest neighbors.
+Tab-\textsc{vae} \cite{tazwar2024tab} distinguishes between types of features before encoding the data and employs a variational Gaussian mixture model to capture multimodal distributions. \textsc{Ttvae} \cite{wang2025ttvae} employs a transformer architecture instead of fully connected layers to capture complex feature dependencies.

 One of the drawbacks of those deep learning solutions is the memory complexity and computational cost involved in their training and employment \cite{miletic2025utility}.
 Moreover, as is typical for deep learning solutions, they often require large training datasets \cite{wang2024challenges}.
 A good alternative is a more traditional statistical solution, e.g., Gaussian Copula \cite{patki2016synthetic}, which models each continuous feature as a Gaussian distribution and each categorical feature as a Truncated Gaussian distribution.
-Synthpop \cite{nowok2016synthpop} models conditional distributions of features using CART decision trees.
+Synthpop \cite{nowok2016synthpop} models conditional distributions of features using \textsc{cart} decision trees.